40 eBay and second-hand buying tips

 Other sellers flog mobile phone Sim unlocking codes for as much as £10, when you can do this for nowt (see Mobile Phone Unlocking).

 Use Google to check exactly what you're bidding for.
-If it's just 'information', you'll usually find the same elsewhere for free.
+If it's just "information", you'll usually find the same elsewhere for free.

-Win auctions with sniping tools
+Win auctions with a free sniping tool